BinarCode/vue-form-wizard/docs/README.md

 * **custom-buttons-left** - Appears on right of "Back" button
 * **custom-buttons-right** - Appears on the left of "Next/Finish" button

-- nextTab // will go to the next tab/step when called
-- prevTab //will got to the prev tab/step when called
-- activeTabIndex // current active tab index
-- isLastStep // boolean to tell whether it's the last step or not
-- fillButtonStyle // object with styles for wizard-buttons (contains background and color passed through wizard props)

-These properties apply to the following slots: prev, next, finish ,custom-buttons-left, custom-buttons-right, footer

 ### Footer slot
 The footer slot would be usually used to replace the whole content of your footer.
 By default it contains the wizard buttons (back, next, finish).
-When using this slot, those buttons are replaced with the content of your slot.
-You can achieve the same default functionallity and event tweak it with the help of the exposed methods/properties from `props`
+When using this slot, those buttons are replaced with your own content.
+You can achieve the same default wizard functionality and event tweak it with the help of the exposed methods/properties from slot `props`

 Note that using this slot, means that you have to handle some of the wizard logic through the exposed methods/properties defined above and your template might get more verbose.
-If you need very fine customizations and more control over the wizard button actions then you could use this slot.
-Otherwise, you could stick with the buttons slots.
+If you need very fine customizations and more control over the wizard button actions, then you could use this slot.
+Otherwise, you could stick with the buttons slots as they can be used as scoped slots as well.
 One potential usage can be that you want to have a different button when completing the wizard.
 Maybe you want to position it in the center, give it a different color and click event

 ```html
 <template slot="footer" scope="props">
        <div class=wizard-footer-left>